-Kathryn Minshew is the founder and CEO of The Muse, a career development platform that serves over 5 million professionals worldwide.
+Kathryn Minshew is the founder and CEO of The Muse, a career development platform that serves over 75 million professionals a year.
 She previously worked for McKinsey & Company and the Clinton Health Access Initiative.

 KATHRYN MINSHEW: I had been turned down 148 times.

 REID HOFFMAN: That’s Kathryn Minshew, co-founder and CEO of The Muse, a career development website that she pitched to investors 148 times—not that she was counting.

 MINSHEW: There were literally days where I had a “no” over breakfast, and “no” over a 10:30 AM coffee, a “no” over lunch, disinterest at 2 PM, somebody who left a meeting early at 4.
 And then I would go to drinks and feel like I was being laughed out of the room.